boxcee/my-blockchain-project/README.md

 ### Deploy smart contracts
 ##### on the Rinkeby testnet
 Run `truffle migrate --network rinkeby` to deploy smart contracts.
+Your account must have sufficient ETH available to do this!

 ##### on a local testnet
 1. Start a local testnet by running `npx ganache-cli --mnemonic <YOUR_MNEMONIC>`.